Celebrating Inclusion Milestones in NYC!

 • Inclusion Workshops

-WESLEY'S new book release on Amazon: "WE ARE ALL THE SAME: INCLUSION" - By Lee Wesley Clark II
+"WE ARE ALL THE SAME: INCLUSION" - By Lee Wesley Clark II (available on amazon - #1 Best Seller)

 Our Story: A Mom's Battle to Inclusion